Requirements for ATA Carnets to France

 Value (in GBP)

-Country of Origin (where manufactured)
+Country of Origin (where it was manufactured)

-📄 2.
-Purpose of Export
+2. Purpose of Use

-📄 3.
-Traveller or Company Details
+3. Traveller or Company Information

-Full name and company
+Full name and company (if applicable)

 Contact details

-📄 4.
-Travel Itinerary
+4. Travel Itinerary

 Country of departure and destination